 The AuSud Media Project was born out of concerns over media representations of Sudanese Australians, and a desire to find practical ways of addressing the issue.
 An Australian Human Rights Commission (AHRC) report published in 2009 (African Australians: A report on human rights and social inclusion issues) noted that,

 "Unfortunately, the media usually focuses on crime or on political commentary about African-Australians - and has often been negative or critical, and sometimes misleading.
 This has contributed to general community confusion or concern about African-Australians, and has caused distress to many."

 The research team received an ARC Linkage Grant (LP110100063) to implement a research based journalism training initiative for Sudanese Australians.
 The training side of the project involved working with our linkage partners, the Australian Broadcasting Corporation (ABC) and the Australian Multicultural Education Service (AMES), in the development of a journalism training program taught by highly respected journalists.
 That training program, conducted over three years, was completed at the end of 2013.
-Those who undertook the training have established their own online news site The Gazelle.
+Those who undertook the training have established their own online news site The Gazelle (inactive since 2014).

 The research side of the project included media content analysis, focus groups with participants and interviews with journalists.
 This research will inform the provision of future initiatives of its kind, as well as explore the way in which new arrivals to Australia are portrayed in the media, with a view to improving media practice in this area.
 The Final Report is now available below.

 - Report AuSud Media Project 2014 (1.09Mb pdf)